YuqiaoZhang/A-Study-in-Scarlet/README.md

 "No—I have no idea what he intends to go in for.
 I believe he is well up in anatomy, and he is a first-class chemist; but, as far as I know, he has never taken out any systematic medical classes.
 His studies are very desultory and eccentric, but he has amassed a lot of out-of-the-way knowledge which would astonish his professors."

+"Did you never ask him what he was going in for?"
+I asked.

+"No; he is not a man that it is easy to draw out, though he can be communicative enough when the fancy seizes him."